allakri/ECETpREP/README.md

 2.  **Personalized Dashboard:** Upon logging in, the user is greeted with a dashboard that tracks their progress, including scores from past tests and a graphical breakdown of their performance.

-3.  **Select an Exam:** From the home page, students can choose from a variety of mock tests tailored to different engineering disciplines (e.g., Computer Science, Electronics, Civil Engineering).
+3.  **Select an Exam:** From the exams page, students can choose from a variety of mock tests tailored to different engineering disciplines (e.g., Computer Science, Electronics, Civil Engineering).
+They can opt to take a previous year's paper or create a custom test based on specific subjects.

 4.  **Take a Mock Test:** The exam interface simulates a real testing environment with a timer, a question palette for easy navigation, and the ability to mark questions for review.